History of Italy

 From ancient culture to European Union

-Hardly any other European country experienced such an extraordinary up and down during its history as Italy.
-Already in early times, the Mediterranean country developed a high culture and became a first superpower: The Roman Empire.
-For centuries, the Romans dominated the European history because of their culture, progression and military power and established the ground of today’s Europe.
-Although a long phase of ups and downs started after the decline of the Roman Empire, the powerful Italian city states and the Italian Renaissance contributed in great ways to the progress of today’s civilization.
-Only since the foundation of the kingdom and the two world wars, Italy has found its appropriate place among the European countries.
+Hardly any other European country experienced such extraordinary swayings during its history as Italy did.
+From quite early on, the Mediterranean country developed a high culture and became the first superpower: the Roman Empire.
+For centuries, the Romans dominated the European history because of their culture, progression and military power, and established the grounds of today's Europe.
+Although a long phase of ups and downs started after the decline of the Roman Empire, the powerful Italian city states and the Italian Renaissance contributed to the progress of today's civilisation in great ways.

-History of Italy: Foundation of the State until today
+History of Italy: from the foundation of the state up to today

 More about the history of Italy